Guide To Hiking Orderville Canyon: A Great Alternative to The Subway

 The Wilderness Desk is only open from 8 am to 5 pm.
 You can get the permit the day before your hike.

-Arrange for a private shuttle service to drop you off at the top of the Orderville Canyon Trailhead before you plan to hike.
+You will want to arrange for a private shuttle service to drop you off at the top of the Orderville Canyon Trailhead before you plan to hike.

 The Orderville Canyon Trailhead is closer to the east entrance of the park off Route 9.
 This trailhead is located outside of the scope of the Zion National Park shuttle buses.